hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

 Walltime is specified through the option ``-l walltime=HH:MM:SS`` with ``HH:MM:SS`` the walltime that you expect to need for the job.
-(The format ``DD:HH:MM:SS`` can also be used when the waltime exceeds 1 day, and ``MM:SS`` or simply ``SS`` are also viable options for very short jobs).
+(The format ``DD:HH:MM:SS`` can also be used when the walltime exceeds 1 day, and ``MM:SS`` or simply ``SS`` are also viable options for very short jobs).